tonethar/IGME-430-Fall-2024/exercises/16-old-school-forms.md

 ---

-- Go ahead and paste an id to an actual quote into the field and click the "Send" button - it should call `/quotes?id=` and padd in the id you typed in - and you should see the following:
+- Go ahead and paste an id to an actual quote into the field and click the "Send" button - it should call `/quotes?id=` and pass in the id you typed in - and you should see the following:

 ![screenshot](_images/express-25.png)